amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Code Structure: rule templates
 ------------------------------

-In general, a rule needs simply to take in a string of text, apply logic identifying whether a rule has been violated, and then return a value in the correct format.
+In general, a rule's implementation in code need only take in a string of text, apply logic identifying whether the rule has been violated, and then return a value identifying the violation in the correct format.

 To ease the implementation of new rules, we have written functions that help to follow the protocol.
-These include checking whether a given word, phrase, or pattern exists (``existence_check()``), for cross-document consistency in usage (``consistency_check()``), and for preferred forms of usage (``preferred_forms_check()``).
+These include checking whether a given word, phrase, or pattern exists in a document (``existence_check()``), for intra-document consistency in usage (``consistency_check()``), and for usage of preferred forms (``preferred_forms_check()``).

-Here is an example of a rule as implemented by the ``existence check`` rule template.
+For example, the following code implements a rule regarding the formatting of times using the ``existence check`` rule template.

 .. code-block:: python